shanaka95/scraperdocs/index.rst

 - Click on Load URL's Button
 - It may take some time depending on size of Google Spreadsheet
 - Now enter Linkedin Username and Password.
-- Enter a gmail Email Address.
-Please note that Result Google sheet will be shared automatically with this email address.
-So you have to be logged in to this email address for viewing result google sheet.
 - Enter Minimum and Maximum Delays between scraping two URL's (in seconds)
 .. image:: https://i.postimg.cc/ZnYvcFk0/11.png
-- Optionally Enter a name for result Google sheet.If you do not enter this, a name will be generated with current timestamp.
-Headless Scraping

 ===============
 - If you do not tick this "Headless Scraping" Check box, A web browser window will be opened and scraping process will be done automatically.
 - You can see what is going on.